IntermediateAnalytics

 πŸ“Š Quick Facts About CCPA

-• CCPA applies to businesses with over $25 million in revenue or handling data of 50,000+ consumers.
+• CCPA applies to businesses with gross revenues exceeding $25 million or those that handle data of 50,000 or more consumers or households.

-• Non-compliance can result in fines up to $7,500 per violation.
+• Non-compliance can result in fines of up to $7,500 per violation, with potential for class-action lawsuits in cases of data breaches.

-• 68% of businesses reportedly enhanced their data privacy measures due to CCPA.
+• 68% of businesses have reportedly enhanced their data privacy measures due to the implementation of CCPA, reflecting its influence on corporate practices.

 ❓ Frequently Asked Questions About CCPA